Shaptic/Cicada/README.md

 ### Attacker Resilience ###
 Traditionally, if a peer were to communicate with another peer, the traffic would take a single route through the network topology to get to the other peer.
 If there is a malicious agent in the network, they could rewrite unencrypted traffic and inject arbitrary payloads.
 To work around this, traffic can be forked and sent through multiple peers throughout the network simultaneously.
 This increases overall load on the network, naturally, but is a small price to pay in ensuring that your data isn't messed with in-transit.

-To use this feature, just pass `--duplicate [number of duplicate paths]` to the _Cicada_ command-line, or pass the keyword argument `duplicates` to the `SwarmPeer` API object.
+To use this feature, pass the `duplicates` keyword argument on a _per-message_ basis when using the API:

-    $ cicada localhost:10000 --join 10.0.0.1:50000 --duplicate 3

-This can further be customized on a _per-message_ basis (which obviously requires full API interaction):

 ```python
 peer = SwarmPeer("localhost", 10000)